an3ki/bitcoin-intro/de/README.md

 ##### Step 3.
 Extra Safety for Long Term Investment.
 Buying and using a Hardware Wallet.

-0. Purchase a Hardware Wallet from <a href="https://www.ledger.com/" target="_blank"> Ledger
+0. Purchase a Hardware Wallet from <a href="https://www.ledger.com/" target="_blank"> Ledger </a>
-1. For ultimate safety I reccomend the backup pack which gives your 2 Ledger Wallets <a href="https://shop.ledger.com/products/ledger-      backup-pack/" target="_blank"> Ledger Back up pack 1 x Ledger Nano S ( Keep in your Safe ) 1 x Ledger Nanao X ( this is for everyday transactions and trading )
+1. For ultimate safety I reccomend the backup pack which gives your 2 Ledger Wallets <a href="https://shop.ledger.com/products/ledger-      backup-pack/" target="_blank"></a> The Ledger Back up pack gives you  1 x Ledger Nano S ( Keep this in your Safe ) 1 x Ledger Nanao X ( Use this for everyday transactions and trading )
-2. Have a read of the hacks timeline to see why keeping your bitcoin and assets on exchanges like CoinSpot is a bad idea due to hacks      etc...  <a href="https://www.ledger.com/academy/crypto/hacks-timeline/" target="_blank"> Hacks TimeLine.
+2. Have a read of the hacks timeline to see why keeping your bitcoin and assets on exchanges like CoinSpot is a bad idea due to hacks      etc...  <a href="https://www.ledger.com/academy/crypto/hacks-timeline/" target="_blank"> Hacks TimeLine.</a>
-3. Learn how to use the Hardware Wallet   <a href="https://www.ledger.com/start/" target="_blank"> Ledger Start
+3. Learn how to use the Hardware Wallet   <a href="https://www.ledger.com/start/" target="_blank"> Ledger Start</a>

 -----
 ##### Extra Reading and education on what Bitcoin is and how it works.